Please what is the difference between Secretary to the Managing Director and Human Resource Manager

 From India, Arcot

-Secretary: is the person who keeps secrets and heads an administrative department, particularly in government departments, e.g., Under Secretary, Chief Secretary, Financial Secretary, etc. They also serve as the clerk to the managing director.
+Secretary: A secretary is the person who keeps secrets and heads an administrative department, particularly in government departments, e.g., Under Secretary, Chief Secretary, Financial Secretary, etc. They also serve as the clerk to the managing director.

-Human Resource Manager: Provides human resources in an organization for needs like recruitment, execution, departmental inquiries, etc.
+Human Resource Manager: A Human Resource Manager provides human resources in an organization for needs like recruitment, execution, departmental inquiries, etc. HRD is a ministry (Human Resource Development).

 Both are separate departments; however, there can be an ego clash, especially when the secretary to the Managing Director acts like a Managing Director.
 These clashes can hinder the nature of work, and some individuals manipulate the intricacies of the positions they hold.